nus-cs2103-AY2021S1/ip/docs/README.md

 ## Getting Started

-Download latest release from https://github.com/chrystalquek/ip/releases Double click on the jar file and the application page will appear.
+Download latest release from <https://github.com/chrystalquek/ip/releases> .Double click on the jar file and the application page will appear.

-If you want to use the Command Line Interface, git clone https://github.com/chrystalquek/ip.
+If you want to use the Command Line Interface, git clone <https://github.com/chrystalquek/ip>.
 From the terminal, navigate to the directory of the project and run the Duke class.
  Duke will start responding to what you type in the terminal.

 ## Usage